 Only crewneck sweatshirts purchased from Logo Magic with the Trinity logo and part of standard dress are allowed for all day use in school.
+Christmas sweatshirts can only be worn from November through January.

 The following Dress Code basic rules apply: